Sex During the Coronavirus Pandemic: What's Safe, and What Experts Don't Want You to Do

 First, the facts.
 COVID-19, the disease caused by the novel coronavirus, is spread by direct person-to-person contact or by people who are close to (within six feet) of each other—as it’s believed that the virus is expelled in respiratory droplets from a cough or sneeze, according to the Centers for Disease Control and Prevention (CDC), which you can then inhale.
 You can also pick it up from contaminated surfaces if you then touch your face without washing your hands properly first and therefore introduce the pathogen into your body.

 So, yes, sex can contribute to spreading the coronavirus.
 You’re clearly close enough to someone when you’re naked on top of each other, and you are also probably kissing, or at least breathing heavily.
+(And, by the way, a team of Harvard doctors recommends that you avoid kissing and even wear a mask if you're going to be having sex with someone with whom you are not self-quarantined.)

 If you’re single and dating